Wah (city): Wah Cantonment

 The majority of the city includes the Wah Cantonment, a military camp in Punjab province located in the north of Punjab.
 The military camp is near Taxila Cantonment.

 History

 A village without a name located in present-day Wah, was called "Wah" when Mughal emperor Jehangir came back from Kashmir and after he arrived in the village he said "Wah".
-Wah is also adjacent to Taxila, and shares much of its early history with the Indus Valley Civilization.
+Wah is also adjacent to Taxila, and shares much of its early history with the Gandhara Civilization.
 It is connected by road with Peshawar, Islamabad, and Rawalpindi and is a growing industrial centre.
 On August 21, 2008, Wah was attacked in a suicide bombing.

 Demographics

 According to a census taken in 2019, the population of Wah, including the cantonment, is around 410,000.
 The population of the cantonment is a little above 300,000.
 Wah is the 24th largest city of Pakistan.
-The majority of the people speak Punjabi, while the main ethnic groups are Jat, Rajput, Arain, Gujjar, and Awan.
+The majority of the people speak Punjabi, while the main ethnic groups are Pashtun, Arain, Gujjar, and Awan.